eclipse-symphony/symphony/docs/symphony-book/uom/property-expressions.md

 # Property Expressions

-Symphony Solution [```Components```](./solution.md#componentspec) can use property expressions in its property values.
+Symphony Solution [```Components```](./solution.md#componentspec) and Campaign Stages can use property expressions in their property values.
 Property expressions are evaluated at Solution [Vendor](../vendors/overview.md) level, which means they are immediately evaluated once they arrive at the Symphony API surface.
 Hence, none of the [Managers](../managers/overview.md) or [Providers](../providers/overview.md) need to worry about (or be aware of) the expression rules.
 When authoring Symphony artifacts, a user can use these expressions in their Solution documents.

 In general, Symphony attempts to pare the property values as close as strings as possible.
 Only when Symphony detects clear and valid arithmetical expressions and function calls, it will try to evaluate them first before the string evaluation.
 This means Symphony is mostly tolerable to syntax errors in expressions and will treat those as string literals, unless there are clear errors such trying to divide by zero.
 For example, ```"10/"``` is allowed as Symphony assumes ```/``` is used as a forward-slash.
 However, ```"10/0"``` is disallowed as it leads to division by zero. ```"'10/0'"``` is allowed as it’s a quoted string.